RokkamAshritha/Sudoku_Visualizer/README.md

 # 2/ Web app version

 I also deploy this code to the web.
-Please check it out here: https://anhminhtran235.github.io/sudoku-solver-visualizer/
+Please check it out here: https://rokkamashritha.github.io/Sudoku_Visualizer/

-March 2020

 Created by Rokkam Ashritha